gritcoding/minecraft/MINECRAFT_INTRO.md

 * Explain the *range(50)*.
 * Explain the arguments we're passing to setBlock, and the coordinates.
 * Ask the student which coordinate should be increasing.
+* Extra credit
+ * Build a fence instead of a tower

 The bulldozer
 -------------